 If CORS protocol requirements are more complicated than setting `Access-Control-Allow-Origin` to * or a static origin, `Vary` is to be used.

-But if `Vary: Origin` is used in the same scenario described above, it will cause the user agent to fetch a response that includes `Access-Control-Allow-Origin`, rather than using the cached response from the previous non-CORS request that lacks `Access-Control-Allow-Origin`.
+Vary: Origin is used in the same scenario described above, it will cause the user agent to fetch a response that includes

-However, if `Access-Control-Allow-Origin` is set to * or a static origin for a particular resource, then configure the server to always send `Access-Control-Allow-Origin` in responses for the resource — for non-CORS requests as well as CORS requests — and do not use `Vary`.
+Access-Control-Allow-Origin in responses for the resource — for non-CORS requests as well as CORS requests — and do not use